Alloy Steel Round Bar – EN 19

 Alloy Steel EN 31

 EN31 is a high carbon Alloy steel which achieves a high degree of hardness with compressive strength and abrasion resistance.
-It is a high carbon Alloy steel which achieves a high degree of hardness with compressive strength and abrasion resistance.
+High carbon Alloy steel which achieves a high degree of hardness with compressive strength and abrasion resistance.

 It is used in taps, gauges, swaging dies, ejector pins, ball and roller bearings.
-It is a good quality steel for wear resisting machine parts and for press tools.
+Alloy steel is a good quality steel for wear resisting machine parts and for press tools.

 Alloy Steel EN36c